 The vintage beauty of Soviet control rooms.
 Skip to content ufunk ufunk The Weekend Selection The Week-End Selection n°276 All the Weekend Selections Featured.

 Cal Redback – Treebeard.
 Articles by Mossless.
 The Work of James Bullough.
 The Magical Universe of Silvia Grav.
 There is a wonderful song by the Swedish indie band Miike Snow called "Silvia," that I sort of wanted to sing when I saw the work of Silvia Grav.

 But I don't know her, and I have a policy that I only sing songs to people I know.
 But when you look at these photographs and surreal treatments by Silvia Grav, you are transported into a different universe.
 One that may make you sing.
-Enjoy the works. (some images via) Oh, and here is the song,..
-"Washed Up" By Alejandro Durán.
+Enjoy the works. (some images via) "Washed Up" By Alejandro Durán.
 Nebraska Siblings Relive Childhood in Hoarding House.
 Geoff Johnson and his sister Jennifer McShea grew up in the quiet, suburban neighborhood of Bellevue, Nebraska.

 19 self-portraits of a young 20 year old photographer.
 Photos from a talented 14 year old young photographer.
 A selection of beautiful photographs of David Uzochukwu, an only 14 year old young photographer!